khrj/p-queue/README.md

 }

 const queue = new PQueue({
-    queueClass: QueueClass
+    queueClass: QueueClass,
 })
 ```

-`p-queue` will call corresponding methods to put and get operations from this queue.
+`p_queue` will call corresponding methods to put and get operations from this queue.

 ## FAQ